jeverduzco/applicationinsightsfornuxt/README.md

 ## License
 [MIT License](./LICENSE)

-Copyright (c) Jesús Verduzco

-This module is based on: https://github.com/nuxt-community/applicationinsights-module
+This module has been based on: https://github.com/nuxt-community/applicationinsights-module And adapted to meet the needs of my projects.

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/dt/applicationinsightsfornuxt.svg?style=flat-square